 The Best Ethernet Cable for Gaming

-You want to frag--not lag!
+You want to frag—not lag!
 Pick the wrong Ethernet cable, and you may get killed on the virtual battlefield fast.
-More likely, you will simply spend far too much and get little to nothing in return.
+More likely, you will simply spend far too much and get little to nothing in return if you don’t have the best Ethernet cable for gaming.

 The market is flooded with Ethernet cable, and in a huge variety.
 You can buy them round, flat, shielded, and with any number of fancy frills.
 Each one claims to be better than the next.
 Talk about confusing.
 Well, let’s unravel this giant ball of cabling, shall we?